 Explore this winery and learn all about its history in Coonawarra and discover the excellent wines on offer.

 A winery worth writing home about.
 Once an empty plot of land is now home to award-winning wine.
-Back in its early days in 1989, Penley’s Pheonix Cabernet won a gold medal at the Adelaide Wine Show and it didn’t stop there.
+Back in its early days of 1989, Penley’s Pheonix Cabernet won a gold medal at the Adelaide Wine Show, and it didn’t stop there.

 In 1995, an impressive winery was built at Penley Estate.
 Numerous vineyards were planted both Shiraz and Cabernet and their wine range was increased.
 Penley Estate is known for producing classic, full-bodied reds.

-Magnificent wines, exceptional service and a great venue.
-Penley Estate is a must visit when in Coonawarra.
+Penley Estate is a must-visit when in Coonawarra, you’ll find magnificent wines, exceptional service and a great venue.
 Learn about the history of their winery and Coonawarra itself while tasting their delicious wine.

-100% sustainable and 100% estate grown.
-The Rymilll Coonawarra’s philosophy is to make wines of finesse, power and balance from pure estate grown fruit.
-Coonawarra is well-known for its Cabernet Sauvignon, which makes up over 50% of Rymill’s vineyards.
+100% sustainable and 100% estate-grown.
+The Rymilll Coonawarra’s philosophy is to make wines of finesse, power and balance from pure estate-grown fruit.
+Rymill Coonawarra is well-known for its Cabernet Sauvignon, which makes up over 50% of its vineyards.
 Thriving in Coonawarra’s unique Terra Rossa soil and cool climate, this winery has handcrafted excellent high-quality wines.

-Over 40 years old, Coonawarra is made up of 150 hectares of sustainably grown vineyards on the unique Terra Rossa soil.
-Rymill Coonawarra is known for producing great wines such as Cabernet Sauvignon, Shiraz, Merlot, Chardonnay, Cabernet Franc, Gewurztraminer and Sauvignon Blanc.
+Rymill Coonawarra comprises 150 hectares of sustainably grown vineyards on the unique Terra Rossa soil.
+Rymill Coonawarra is known for producing excellent wines such as Cabernet Sauvignon, Shiraz, Merlot, Chardonnay, Cabernet Franc, Gewurztraminer and Sauvignon Blanc.

-A stunning tree-lined driveway, nestled between luscious vineyards – this is one stunning winery you’ll want to add to your list.
-Set in a gorgeous building, Rymill’s has an extensive list of unique wines for you to indulge in.
-The knowledgeable and friendly staff will be able to answer your questions at ease.
+A stunning tree-lined driveway, nestled between luscious vineyards – this is one breath-taking winery you’ll want to add to your list.
+Set in a gorgeous building, Rymill has an extensive list of unique wines for you to indulge in.
+The knowledgeable and friendly staff will answer your questions with ease.

-A hidden gem tucked away in one of Australia’s great world-renowned wine region is where you’ll find Brand’s Laira.
+The next stop on your Coonawarra wine tour is A hidden gem tucked away in one of Australia’s great world-renowned wine regions, Brand’s Laira.
 The vineyards are situated right in the heart of Coonawarra’s famous ‘Terra Rossa’ region.
-Brands Laira was one of the regions first wineries and it’s still going strong today.
+Brands Laira was one of the region’s first wineries, and it’s still going strong today.

 Steeped in heritage with a wealth of old vineyards dating back to 1893, Brand’s Laira offers a range of elegant yet richly flavoured premium wines from this distinct region.

 Rich in heritage with some old vineyards dating back to 1893, Brand’s Laira offers a wide range of rich, premium wines.
-Their wines are well known amongst the region, for making an enormous contribution to the Coonawarra Reds reputation.
+Their wines are well known for making an enormous contribution to the Coonawarra red’s reputation.
 A stunning location with an even better cellar door is what you’ll find when visiting this gem.
-The wines are known as award-winning and are some of the finest in the region.

 In 1979, Katnook Estate was born.
 Winemaker Wayne Stehbens had nearly 40 years of winemaking experience serving impeccable wine to the Coonawarra region.
-Wayne was known as one of Australia’s longest serving winemakers before he passed in 2017.
-In June 2018, winemaker Tim Heath who previously called Cloudy Bay NZ home took over the role of the senior winemaker.
-Katnook Estate has an outstanding track record, having won two Jimmy Watson trophies and a double trophy at the International Wine and Spirit Competition back in 2003.
+Wayne was known as one of Australia’s longest-serving winemakers before he passed in 2017.
+In June 2018, winemaker Tim Heath who previously called Cloudy Bay in New Zealand home, took over the senior winemaker’s role.
+Katnook Estate has an outstanding track record, having won two Jimmy Watson trophies and a double trophy at the International Wine and Spirit Competition in 2003.

-Coonawarra is undoubtedly famous for their divine world-class Cabernet Sauvignon yet Katnook Estate is also known for producing Shiraz, Merlot and a few impressive white wines.
+Coonawarra is undoubtedly famous for its divine world-class Cabernet Sauvignon, yet Katnook Estate is also known for producing Shiraz, Merlot and a few impressive white wines.